 - The heat press weighs almost 40 pounds with accessories.
 The largest EasyPress weighs 8.6 pounds and they get lighter from there.

 - You will need a significant amount of room to store and even operate a heat press.
-The EasyPress takes less space.
+The EasyPress takes a lot less space.

 - The heat press is not very portable whereas the EasyPress is great for crafting on the go.

-- You will need accessories and attachments for the heat press to do things like mugs, plates, etc. The only thing you may need for the EasyPress is the EasyPress mat.
+- You will need accessories and attachments for the heat press to do things like mugs, plates, etc. The only thing you may need for the EasyPress is a folded towel or the EasyPress mat.